Dram Shop Lawyer and Drunk Driving Accident Attorney

 Dram shop cases are complex, involving high damages, serious injuries, and questions of liability.
 While these cases often settle, it is usually difficult for injured people to get fair settlements without an attorney representing them.
 The business that provided the at-fault driver with the alcohol will probably deny its liability for your injuries.
 Proving fault requires discovery, talking with insurance companies, and other tasks that are best handled by an attorney.

 If you’ve been seriously injured in a drunk driving accident, you are probably feeling overwhelmed with medical debt.
 The insurance adjusters you may speak to know you are feeling the sting of lost wages and lost earning potential.
 They will try to take advantage of your desperate financial situation, offering you low settlements if they offer to settle at all.
 Our drunk driving accident and dram shop liability attorneys use several tactics to alleviate some of the pressure from insurance companies and from medical providers.
 By handling discussions with insurance adjusters and creditors, your attorney can give you a chance to focus on recovering from your injuries.

-Give us a call or send us an email to set up a FREE initial consultation today, where you can speak with an attorney who will answer your dram shop law questions and make a plan to move forward with your claim.
+Give us a call or send us an email to set up a FREE initial consultation today, where you can speak with an attorney who will answer your dram shop law questions and help you make a plan to move forward with your case.